 The above code uses elements of order 1.
 To use elements of order 2 on a similar mesh one can first generate a mesh with linear elements and then use MeshUpgrade() to generate a finer mesh with elements of order 2.
-Since the command tricontour() can not work with second order element one has to convert the mesh back to linear elements, but with the identical nodes, i.e. use MeshQuad2Linear().
+Convert the mesh back to linear elements, but with the identical nodes, i.e. use MeshQuad2Linear() and then display.